SCCapstone/Social-Monomania/README.md

 TESTING:

 redditAPI.py unit test: Using Django unit testing, run the manage.py script with testing conditions and the path to the unit test folder.
 Examples follow: "./manage.py test utilites.tests"; "python manage.py test utilities.tests"

+Note: If you don't have PRAW installed, run 'pip install praw'.
+PRAW is the Python Reddit API Wrapper and is needed for testing.